makerdao/auction-keeper/README.md

 done
 ```
 ### 2) Deposit PRAI to your keeper address
-Obtain PRAI from Uniswap or open a SAFE and generate some PRAI
+Buy PRAI from Uniswap or open a SAFE and generate some PRAI

 ### 3).
 Run collateral auction-keeper